gacneves/face-recognition/README.md

-# Face recognition for information security using OpenCV
+# Face recognition for information security using Python OpenCV

 Recognizing faces from a dataset made by the user with the project members already on it training a FisherFace model.
 The application identify if the person is on the training set or is unknown.